- For other places with the same name, see San Jose (disambiguation).

 [edit]Embassies and Consulates

-[edit]- Canada.
+[edit]Canada.

-- China (from the house of D. Oscar Arias 100 m to the south and 50 m to the east, Rohrmoser, Pavas San José), ☏ +506 22914811, fax: +506 22914820.
+China (from the house of D. Oscar Arias 100 m to the south and 50 m to the east, Rohrmoser, Pavas San José), ☏ +506 22914811, fax: +506 22914820.

-- Japan, Torre la Sabana Piso 10 (Sabana Norte, 300 m east and 25 m north of I.C.E.), ☏ +506 2232-1255, fax: +506 2231-3140.
+Japan, Torre la Sabana Piso 10 (Sabana Norte, 300 m east and 25 m north of I.C.E.), ☏ +506 2232-1255, fax: +506 2231-3140.

-- United States, Calle 120 Avenida 0, Pavas, ☏ +506 2519-2000, fax: +506 2519-2305.
+United States, Calle 120 Avenida 0, Pavas, ☏ +506 2519-2000, fax: +506 2519-2305.

 Go next

 [edit]Being the capital, San José is the hub for all travel in Costa Rica.
 This means you can go anywhere from here.
-You can take the local buses for local travel within the city or to neighboring cities (such as Cartago or Heredia) or the more expensive bus services from Interbus or Gray Line Fantasy Bus.
-You can also take buses to other farther destinations (such as Limón or Puntarenas) There is also a lot of smaller airports dotted around the country for minor destination hopping.
+You can take the local buses for local travel within the city or to neighboring cities (such as San Pedro, Cartago or Heredia) or the more expensive bus services from Interbus or Gray Line Fantasy Bus.
+You can also take buses to other farther destinations (such as Limón Province or Puntarenas) There is also a lot of smaller airports dotted around the country for minor destination hopping.

 There is an exit tax (US$26 for visitors and residents) to leave the country, although this is normally included in the price of your plane ticket and does not require any further action.
 If your ticket does not already include the tax you can pay for it at a bank (any BCR or Banco Nacional) and get a receipt or at a counter at the airport.

-A trip to Jacó, on the Pacific Coast, is a delight, although the highway that goes there is not a superhighway.
+- A trip to Jacó, on the Pacific Coast, is a delight, although the highway that goes there is not a superhighway.
 Surfing is great, and since many young chefs are surfers, you can get some really great dining at amazingly low prices.
-A little farther down the coast, a stop at Manuel Antonio National Park is a must.
+On your way to Jacó, stop for lunch at "Mirador del Cafetal" (View of the Coffee Plantation), just beyond Atenas.
+Views are spectacular!

-- About 3½ hours by car or 20 minutes by plane south of San José lies Manuel Antonio National Park in Quepos, Puntarenas.
+- A little farther down the coast, a stop at Manuel Antonio National Park is a must.
+This park lies about 3½ hours by car or 20 minutes by plane south of San José in Quepos, Puntarenas.
 Of Costa Rica's dozens of national parks, Manuel Antonio has long been one of the jewels, an idyllic combination of exuberant forest, white-sandy beaches, and rich coral reefs.
 The guardians of this beautiful wilderness are now attempting to harness its popularity by limiting the number of ecotourists.
 This park is one of the country's smallest and only remaining habitats for the red-backed squirrel monkey.
-Manuel Antonio is located along the coast line and offers snorkeling, skin diving, surfing, and fishing galore.
-After a visit to the rain forest that gets you hot and sweaty, nothing beats jumping in to the refreshing ocean.
 Open Tu-Su.